panoply/liquify/readme.md

 ### Why

 The Liquid template language has been around for a long time.
 Originally created by [Tobi Lütke](https://twitter.com/tobi) it is used by other open source projects like Jekyll, Eleventy and long list of SaaS services.
-Despite Shopify existing as a multi-billion dollar company who hire thousands of engineers they have failed to brings support for Liquid in a modern development ecosystem.
-Liquify was created to solve this issue and provide developers the tooling they to their fingertips.
+Despite Shopify existing as a multi-billion dollar company who hire thousands of engineers they have failed to bring support for Liquid in modern development ecosystems.
+Liquify was created to solve this issue, it aims to provide developers everything they require when working with the language in text editors.
+It's the _crème de la crème_.

 ### Pricing / License